Se Young Jang

 - 0000-0002-1536-1381

-Se Young Jang is a historian of modern Korea and Northeast Asia, whose primary line of research centers on regional and global aspects of nuclear development – both civil and military – in Korea and its neighboring countries.
-A former South Korean diplomat, she worked on WMD disarmament and nonproliferation and continued her research on nuclear issues at Harvard Kennedy School, Massachusetts Institute of Technology (MIT), and Carnegie Endowment for International Peace.
-She has published her academic and policy-relevant works in numerous outlets, currently developing a book manuscript on the history of South Korea’s nuclear pursuits in the Cold War era.
+Dr. Se Young Jang is a historian specializing in contemporary Korea and Northeast Asia since 1945, with a primary focus on the domestic, regional, and global aspects of nuclear development, including both civil and military applications.
+As a former South Korean diplomat, she performed duties related to WMD disarmament and nonproliferation and continued her nuclear research at US institutions like Harvard University, the Massachusetts Institute of Technology (MIT), and the Carnegie Endowment for International Peace.
+She has published her academic and policy-relevant works in various outlets and is currently working on a book manuscript exploring the history of South Korea's nuclear pursuits during the Cold War era.
+From 2019 to 2023, she served as an Assistant Professor in Korean Studies at Leiden University.
+Currently, she is a Senior Research Fellow in the Department of History at the University of Vienna.

 More information about Se Young Jang